 - Grow in a very well-draining soil mix, such as cactus mix or add inorganic materials such as small pea gravel, sharp sand, poultry grit or pumice to potting medium (up to 1:1 mixture).

 - Use a shallow container since the plants will not produce an extensive root system (and if they are unable to quickly remove moisture from a large soil volume, they will be more susceptible to root rot).

-- Repot every year or two or fertilise lightly in spring.
+- Repot every year or two or fertilize lightly in spring.

-- The leaves are slight toxic; ingestion may cause vomiting or diarrhea the plant’s sap may cause skin irritation or rash in sensitive individuals.
+- The leaves are slightly toxic; ingestion may cause vomiting or diarrhea the plant’s sap may cause skin irritation or rash in sensitive individuals.

 Height of the plant - 15 cm.
 Diameter of the pot - 12 cm.
 Sustee size S.